SystemFw/blog/content/staging/paxos-failures.md

 delay.

 So here's what can happen:
-- The writer writes `v` to 4 storage servers, but doesn't get a reply from the 5th.
+- A writer writes `v` to 4 storage servers, but doesn't get a reply from the 5th.
 After waiting for a while and/or retrying, it declares it exploded and returns success.
 - The 5th storage server is still running, but all messages to and